Remember what video editing looked (and felt) like a few years ago?

 ✅ AI for translation: We can now do this using AI instead of manually translating and dubbing video content.
 This makes video content much more accessible in terms of translation and localisation.

-✅ AI for writing scripts: It sounds unbelievable, but it’s true — AI can write scripts.
-AI language models like GPT3 are transforming how text is being written.
+✅ AI for ideation and writing scripts: It sounds unbelievable, but it’s true — AI can write scripts.
+AI language models like GPT4 are transforming how text is being written.
 They can write in different styles and take different angles, and are therefore becoming increasingly handy when it comes to scriptwriting.

 ✅ AI for organising media archives: The ability of AI to detect objects (places, faces, colours, weather, timestamps…) in videos also simplifies the organisation of private and public media archives.
 Video content can now be classified, organised, and analysed in many ways, making it searchable and thus more accessible.